g-nie/cotton_demo/README.md

-This demo is to reproduce https://github.com/wrabit/django-cotton/issues/268
+The purpose of this demo is to reproduce https://github.com/wrabit/django-cotton/issues/268

 ---